jetroni/askora/README.md

 # AskOra

-AskOra is a unified Python CLI for interacting with multiple AI providers like OpenAI and Ollama.
+AskOra is a unified Python CLI for interacting with multiple AI providers like OpenAI, Ollama and Anthropic(Claude).
 Send prompts, get responses, and switch between providers seamlessly, all from the command line.

 ---

 ## Features

 * Single CLI to interact with multiple AI providers
-* Supports **OpenAI**, **Ollama**, and more in the future
+* Supports **OpenAI**, **Ollama**, **Anthropic(Claude)** and more in the future
 * Returns structured responses with tokens used and execution time
 * Supports **sync** and **async** execution
 * Clean error handling for missing models, invalid API keys, etc.